boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

 Requested IANA actions are described in the main document.
 These actions are not repeated here.

-This document also requests IANA to update the reference clause of the "IPFIX Information Elements" subregistry with teh reference to this document.
+This document also requests IANA to update the reference clause of the "IPFIX Information Elements" subregistry with the reference to this document.

 --- back